EltonSetan/ChatCMD/README.md

 # ChatCMD

-ChatCMD is a simple command-line interface (CLI) application that enables users to interact with OpenAI's GPT-3.5 Turbo model directly from the terminal.
+ChatCMD is a simple command-line interface (CLI) application that enables users to interact with OpenAI's GPT-3.5 Turbo model or any other your API has access to, directly from the terminal.
 It's designed as an alternative to the browser-based chat.openai.com interface, providing a lightweight and straightforward solution to communicate with the AI.

 ## Features